Sinusitis

 Sometimes it leads to a fever and headache too.

 Sinusitis causes your nasal passages to become blocked due to the swelling and build-up of fluid.
 This makes it more difficult to breathe through the nose, which feels stuffy.
-A yellowish or greenish discharge is a sign of .
+Yellowish or greenish mucus (snot) is a sign of .

 Causes

 Acute sinusitis is often brought on by a cold or flu.
 Colds are usually caused by respiratory viruses, and only rarely by .
-But people who have a cold that is caused by a may get a bacterial on top of that.
+But people who have a cold that’s caused by a may get a bacterial on top of that.

 Viruses or bacteria trigger an inflammation, which causes the mucous membranes to swell up.
 This may prevent fluid from draining from the sinuses.
 If that happens, the fluid becomes thicker and the sinuses fill up with thick, often yellow-green mucus.